mrsinguyen/go1d/readme.md

 - in GO1D repo run `yarn run npm:dev`
 - inside content loader run `yarn start`

-## PIPELINES
-This repository deploys to npm and gitlab pages.
-This is a MANUAL part of the pipeline.
-If you want to deploy your changes to npm, follow these steps:

-1. Create a merge request of your changes to master.
-The release tasks will only run for master
-2. When your MR has been merged, a pipeline will run.
-At the end, two manual tasks are created.
-These are pages and npm
-3. To release pages, run the pages task
-4. To release to npm, run the release:npm task

 ## CONTRIBUTE
-Before starting work on any new GO1D component check if one is already exists or is in development (See: [Confulence Component Plan](https://go1web.atlassian.net/wiki/spaces/GO1D/pages/449970545/GO1D+Component+Implementation+Plan)).
+Before starting work on any new GO1D component check if one is already exists or is in development.
 Asking in #topic-front-end is a good way to find out, as well as get input on the component you are about to kick off.
 (Someone might have worked on something that could be turned into a component in GO1D)
 When starting a new component be sure to update the Confluence documentation so others will know what you are working on.

 Components should be fully tested, if being used in a specific use case consider adding tests for that to ensure future contributions wont break the usage of the component.